 Strive to Provide What Customers Want or Need

-In order to retain customers, you first have to provide something of value to them.
-Your product or service must satisfy your customers’ requirements, either due to quality, price, excellent service, or a combination of all three.
-If your product or service “scratches the itch” of clients, chances are they are going to come back to you again and again to get it.
+If you’re shooting for customer retention, you first have to provide something of value to them.
+Your product or service must satisfy your customers’ requirements; either due to quality, price, excellent service, or a combination of all three.
+If your product or service “scratches the itch” of clients, chances are they’ll come back to you again and again.
 It is also important to maintain situational awareness so that your company can adapt to change.
-If customers begin wanting something different, you have to be prepared to meet their needs if you want to retain them.
+If customers begin wanting something different, you have to be prepared to meet their needs if you want customer retention.

 Invest in Customer Service

-If you have ever had an experience, good or bad, with a company’s customer service department, you know how much it can shape your loyalty to the company in question; a positive experience can increase your dedication to the brand while arguing with an ineffective customer service representative is often a deal breaker.
+We’ve all had experiences with a company’s customer service department; we all know how much it can shape your loyalty to the company in question.
+A positive experience can increase your dedication to the brand.
+Arguing with an ineffective customer service representative is often a deal breaker.
 Ensure that you select and train the right people to work in customer service, and provide very clear guidelines for them on how to operate.
 You should also routinely monitor them, and make certain that they are providing the level of serve and interaction with clients that you expect.

 Provide Great Support